-CON 135: Estimating & Bidding for Residential & Commercial Projects
+CON 135: Estimating & Bidding for Residential & Commercial Projects 5.0 units - 90 hours

 This course focuses on the introduction to residential cost estimating, including reading and interpretation of blueprint plans, specifications and other project documents; principles of building costs; estimate and construction cost control; and practice in preparing bids for prospective buyers.
 Techniques and rationale used for analysis in estimating residential, commercial, and heavy construction projects are discussed, along with format and preparation of competent construction cost estimates with an emphasis on computer applications.
 Students will plan and prepare competitive bids for firm-price heavy construction projects.